lucasecf/Quake-Log-Parser/README.md

 This will write the output of the parser inside the console, and will also open a web-browser with a `html` output, in order to provide a better visualization.
 This html file is generated through a `.erb` template.

 OBS: You can pass a log file as a parameter to the script, like in `ruby main.rb game_logs/three_game_example.log`.
-If no file is passed in the parameter, the `folder_project/game_logs/games.log` will be used as default.
+If no file is passed in the parameter, the [games.log](games.log) will be used as default.

 OBS2: If more than one file is passed in parameter, only the last will be considered..